giovi321/HASwitchPlate/Nextion_HMI/README.md

-# Redesigned version for usage in other countries with 503 electrical box
+# Redesigned horizontal version for usage in other countries with 503 electrical box

 See the folder "New version" for the correct files.
 All the rest stays the same.